 Our graduates work in the insurance and pension management fields, as well as in other financial risk management areas like banks and investment firms, labor unions, and the government.
 Read more about career prospects and the actuarial science field at www.beanactuary.com.

 Pricing actuary at Zurich Insurance, Overland Park, Kansas

 In 2012, Josh Nymeyer was a busy guy.
-As a third year student on the campus of Dordt College with two majors, he decided to pick up a third in the form of actuarial science.
+As a third-year student on Dordt's campus with two majors, he decided to pick up a third major in the form of actuarial science.
 In September, with nearly an entire school year yet to complete, Nymeyer received his first job offer as an actuary.
 In just over one year's time, Nymeyer had traveled a road filled with hours of hard work and more studying than he originally planned.
 But when he picked up his phone to hear Zurich Insurance on the other end, it was worth it.

 Nymeyer knew he needed to secure an internship for the summer, and he knew he was late to the party.
 As a junior with just one exam passed, he was already a couple years behind.
 "I knew I had to work hard to get a summer internship before my senior year.
 I probably applied around 40 places all over the country, and heard back from three of them."
 One of those three was Zurich Insurance.
 Nymeyer accepted and spent the summer of 2013 in Kansas City.
 A few months later came the job offer.

 Actuarial internships often lead to job offers, and Nymeyer knows he wouldn't have received his offer without the summer in Kansas City.
 Working hard for the company while also studying for his next exam was crucial.